 HECC Office of Student Access and Completion (OSAC) administers the Oregon Opportunity Grant, Oregon’s longstanding need-based financial aid program serving the lowest-income Oregonians with grants toward postsecondary expenses.
-Approximately 42,000 students used the OOG to fund their postsecondary educations in 2016-17.
+Approximately 40,000 students use the OOG to fund their postsecondary educations each year.
 The OOG supports low-income students, including recent high school graduates and adults, who attend eligible public and private Oregon colleges and universities.
 As a result of HECC-sponsored legislation in 2015, Oregon began using a new methodology for awarding the OOG starting in 2016, prioritizing the highest-need students first.

 Other Public Grants:

-OSAC also administers the Chafee Grant, helping current or former foster care youth with postsecondary education and training, the Childcare Grant, assisting parents enrolled in postsecondary education, and more.
+OSAC also administers the Oregon Chafee Education and Training Grant, helping current or former foster care youth with postsecondary education and training, the Oregon Student Child Care Grant, assisting parents enrolled in postsecondary education, and more.

 Oregon is leading other affordability innovations, including: